mitodl/bootcamp-ecommerce/README.md

   - You should see a message that you owe the amount of money equal to the installment you created in step 6.

+#### 9) Create CMS resource pages

+  - Go to Settings > Resource Pages in the CMS
+  - For each of the options, create a resource page and save these updated settings

 ## Running the app in a notebook

 This repo includes a config for running a [Jupyter notebook](https://jupyter.org/) in a